Sonny6155/ui-beam-finder/README.md

 after merging all datasets.

 ### Limitations
-- Cannot discern context-sensitive readings, so applying a light default weight is the best I can do for now.
+- Cannot infer actual reading(s), so applying a light default weight is the best I can do for now.
-- Dynamic range and indistinctness of similar weights on continuous colour maps both limit heatmap visualisation effectiveness.
 - The jouyou kanji set is inherently missing several common kanji, and probably lacks some kanji common to niche sub-communities.

-### Pending Work
+### Possible Work
-- Although wiggly line detection has been implemented, the visualisation has not yet.
-    - Implement heatmap line drawer
-    - Implement variable-width line highlighter
-- Add widgets to the plot for a simple GUI to edit configs
-- Need to figure out a way to change text colour to a contrasting one, allowing a larger dynamic range for the highlighting colour
+Although this project is pretty much concluded, good-to-have features include:
+- Variable-width display and heatmap, with configurable fonts.
+- Matplotlib widgets or proper GUI for toggling search type/configs.
+- Package it for laughs.